mtrimner/nutrition-tracker-cli-project-090820/README.md

 The Branded Foods list works best if you ate a specific product or had a meal at a well known restaurant.

 Once you select a number corresponding with the food you wanted, you will see a breakdown of the calories, carbs, total fat, and protein per serving.

+# Contributing

+Bug reports and pull requests are welcome on GitHub at https://github.com/mtrimner/nutrition-tracker-cli-project-090820.

+# License

+This program is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).